Python List

 names = ['John', 'Eva', 'Laura', 'Nick', 'Jack']

-# deleting the second item
+# delete the item at index 1

 del names[1]